Tensioned stone: History

-Post-tensioned stone has been used in a range of applications.
-After experimental use in the 1990s, its application increased in the early 2020s in part due to awareness of the high carbon emissions associated with concrete.
+Tensioned stone has been used in a range of applications since antiquity.
+In the modern era, high-tension stone was used in a few structures in the 1990s, and its application was expanded in the 2010s in part due to awareness of the high carbon emissions associated with concrete.

-Post-tensioned stone footbridges with spans up to 40 m have been built in Japan, Switzerland, Germany, and Spain, and are sold commercially in spans of up to 20 m by Kusser Granitwerke.
+Tensioned-stone footbridges with spans up to 40 m have been built in Japan, Switzerland, Germany, and Spain, and are sold commercially in spans of up to 20 m by Kusser Granitwerke.

 Early uses of post-tensioned masonry

 An early type of post-tensioned stone: seismic bolts stabilize a tuff and piperno stone building in Naples.

+Tensioning using metal clamps across masonry joints is thought to have been used in stone construction since antiquity.

+“Application of clamping techniques for structural stability has been well used in historical constructions.
+The architects of antiquity working in the medium of stone where there was no mortar used wooden or metal clamps to ascertain the position of the blocks and their stability.
+This is an age-old technique, first known in the Old Kingdom of Egypt.
+Later, it was used in Aegean Bronze Age architecture and in Asia Minor, Syria, and Mesopotamia.
+Egypt, Archaic Greece and contemporary Achaemenid Persia were the first to use clamps to any greater extent.
+The clamps had a shape of a double dovetail… Molten metal was poured into the cutting, and the resulting clamp was thus enforced by two or more vertical pegs acting as a prestressing force when the metal cooled… They were mainly used to resist lateral forces, i.e., earthquakes.”

-While post-tensioned stone has only been used in new construction applications since the 1990s, post-tensioned masonry more generally dates back to at least the early 1800s: "In 1825 a posttensioning method for tunnelling under the River Thames was utilized in England.
+Tensioning of masonry was used in the early 1800s: "In 1825 a posttensioning method for tunnelling under the River Thames was utilized in England.
 The project involved the construction of vertical tube caissons of 15m diameter and 21 m height.
 The 0.75m thick brick walls were reinforced and posttensioned with 25mm diameter wrought iron rods."

 Seismic post-tensioning of brick and stone masonry buildings with steel bolts dates from at latest the 19th century, including following the Charleston earthquake of 1883, and on buildings in seismic regions of Italy.
 Seismic post-tensioning of masonry is done with considerably lower tension than pre-stressed concrete or modern tensioned stone.

 In the mid-20th century, the Sydney Opera House shells were constructed from pre-cast concrete masonry beams that were assembled into a pointed-arch vault using post-tensioning.
 By 1982, post-tensioned masonry was sufficiently widespread to fill a book published by the Institution of Civil Engineers, though this was brick and precast concrete masonry.
 In 1985 and 1986, structural engineer Remo Pedreschi and others published studies of post-tensioned brick.